 - If you need to purchase new interview attire, keep the expenditures modest.

 - Research the city/location you’ll be visiting to help budget transportation costs from the airport or hotel to the hospital site.

 - Check to see if shuttle services are available that can help mitigate the cost of an expensive cab ride.

 - If possible, consider coordinating accommodations with other medical students or stay in residents’ quarters.

 Sometimes a program will provide accommodation, but if not, you could turn to your alumni network in the area.
-Check with the AMA Alliance for assistance on this.
-This option could help to cut down on costs, and provide an opportunity to get to know the community surrounding a potential residency program.

 As you plan your budget for this stage of your medical education, also keep in mind travel and lodging costs that you will incur for the USMLE Step II Clinical Skills Exam.